hoangduytranuk/blender_manual/blender_docs/manual/interface/window_system/areas.rst

 The window can be closed with the OS *Close Window* button.

+.. _bpy.ops.screen.screen_full_area:

 Toggle Maximize Area
 ====================

 .. admonition:: Reference
    :class: refbox

-   :Menu:      :menuselection:`View --> Toggle Maximize Area`
+   :Menu:      :menuselection:`View --> Area --> Toggle Maximize Area`
    :Hotkey:    :kbd:`Ctrl-Spacebar`

 The maximized area fill the whole application window.
-You can maximize an area with :menuselection:`View --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
-To return to normal size use keyboard shortcut or the *Back to Previous* button on the Top bar.
+You can maximize an area with :menuselection:`View --> Area --> Toggle Maximize Area` menu entry or keyboard shortcut :kbd:`Ctrl-Spacebar`.
+To return to normal size use keyboard shortcut or the *Back to Previous* button on the Topbar.

 .. note::